-These statistics indicate the importance of water in the basin, as it sustains the primary economic base here: agriculture.
-And they indicate the vital role of education in offering residents with the opportunity to achieve higher education and open doorways to successful careers, of which there are so many either directly in water or for which water literacy would be an important asset.
+These statistics indicate the need for water education in the Rio Grande basin, as water sustains the primary economic base here: agriculture.
+They indicate the vital role of ASU in offering SLV residents the opportunity to pursue higher education and open doorways for students to successful careers, of which there are many that are either directly in water and/or for which water literacy would be valuable.

-The Water Education Initiative will also involve the community through the development of an Advisory Committee, drawn from within ASU and the local water leadership (as noted in attached support letter from Travis Smith).
-We will also seek the on-going counsel of the leaders of the water centers at Colorado's other state universities (see attached letters of support.).
-The structure and role of this group will be determined by the initial group of willing participants in the Committee.
+The Water Education Initiative will involve the community through an Advisory Committee, drawn from within ASU and the local water leadership (as noted in attached support letter from Travis Smith), to help guide the activities and development of water education at ASU.
+The structure and role of this group will be determined by the initial group of Committee members.
+We will also seek the on-going counsel of the leaders of the water centers at Colorado's other state universities (see attached letters of support) in order to learn from their experience in developing water curriculum and programs in the higher education context.